Teradata/stacki-wiki/wiki/Shooting-Your-Foot/Replacing-Extending-XML.md

 You can use the extend-ssh-client.xml in the same way if you just want to append or add to the ssh configuration on the clients.
 This works with any file in the graph provided by Stacki or provided by a cart someone at your site created.

 You can also use conditionals in graph files.
-But that's a topic I'll address only when someone asks me for it, twice.
+But that's a topic I'll address only when someone asks me for it, twice and I'm able to move the jaguar sitting on top of my keyboard.